STEP-tw/head-shubhiamchauhan/code_review.md

 - [x] 1.
 You can pull out some util functions like
     * applyFunc
-2. Poor variable name everywhere like *string,list,fileList
+- [x] 2.
+Poor variable name everywhere like *string,list,fileList
 3. You can use small strings for testing
 4. Poor file names for testing , like